 Next, the Committee examined the Argentina's claim that the Tribunal manifestly exceeded its powers by equating the general and security exception under Article 11 of the BIT and state of necessity under customary international law, and by examining the latter prior to the former.
 The Committee stated that Article 11 is a threshold requirement, and if it applies, the substantive obligations under the treaty do not apply.
 By contrast, the Committee continued, state of necessity under customary international law is an excuse that is only relevant once it has been decided that there has otherwise been a breach of the substantive obligations.
 Moreover, the Committee also noted that these two provisions are different in their scope and requirements.
 The Committee concluded that the Tribunal had made a manifest error of law.
-The Committee then noted that the Tribunal should have considered first whether the breach of the treaty was excluded by Article 11 of the BIT, and only if it concluded that there was conduct not in conformity with the treaty would it have had to consider whether Argentina's responsibility could be precluded under customary international law as a secondary rule.
-However, the Committee concluded that although there had been an error in the interpretation of Article 11 of the BIT, it was the case that the Tribunal had applied Article 11 of the treaty, and thus there was no manifest excess of powers.
+The Committee then noted that the Tribunal should have considered first whether the breach of the BIT was excluded by Article 11 of the BIT, and only if it concluded that there was conduct not in conformity with the BIT would it have had to consider whether Argentina's responsibility could be precluded under customary international law.
+However, the Committee noted that an annulment proceeding is not an appeal and that the Committee is merely granted limited jurisdiction under Article 52 of the ICSID Convention, and concluded that there was no manifest excess of powers as the Tribunal had applied Article 11 of the BIT, even though it was done in an ambiguous and erroneous manner.